uzh-rpg/e2calib/README.md

 The calibration procedure is based on three steps:
 1. Conversion of different event data files into a common hdf5 format.
 2. Reconstruction of images at a certain frequency from this file.
+Requires the activation of the conda environment `e2calib`.
 3. Calibration using your favorite image-based calibration toolbox.

 ## Conversion to H5